-Use of Academy Premises and security of stocks and other property
+Use of Academy Premises stocks and other property Use of Academy Premises and security of

 - 35.1.
 The Board of Trustees has delegated responsibility to the Trust Lead via each academy Headteacher to allocate a specific amount of funding for consumable items to each faculty or budget holder at the beginning of the financial year.
 Faculty's and other budget holders are responsible for the safe storage of their equipment, materials and assets. - 35.2.
 An asset register (electronic or manual) shall be maintained and will include: